Trendyol/SessionStore/README.md

 ### Implementing a Serialization Adapter

-SessionStore requires a serialization adapter to convert your objects to and from a storable format.
+Session Store requires a serialization adapter to convert your objects to and from a storable format.
 You can choose between JSON-based serialization or binary serialization depending on your needs.

 For JSON serialization using Moshi, create an adapter that implements `JsonSerializationAdapter`: